 In many cases, the attitude and conduct of workers are the products of their environment, meaning senior employees also play an integral role in the development of staff behaviours.

-According to EML Member Benefits Partnership Manager Kirsty Smith, there are a number of key issues that employers need to look at to ensure staff are receiving the right message.
+According to EML Mutual Benefits Partnership Manager Kirsty Smith, there are a number of key issues that employers need to look at to ensure staff are receiving the right message.

 “For example, do you actually focus on numbers and meeting targets over the welfare and safety of your employees?